MassimoMarrone/Example_3/README.md

 ```

-For deploying dockshop, we need to clone the [main repository](https://github.com/microservices-demo/microservices-demo).
+For deploying SockShop, we need to clone the [main repository](https://github.com/microservices-demo/microservices-demo).

 ```bash
 cd deploy/docker-compose